PEDIG | ATS18 – Pediatric Amblyopia Study

-This is a study for children age 5 year to less than 17 years old who have AMBLYOPIA, sometimes referred to as lazy eye, a condition where one of the eyes does not work as well as the other.
+This is a study for children age 5 years to 16 years old who have amblyopia, sometimes referred to as lazy eye, a condition where one of the eyes does not work as well as the other.
 This study will look at using a game played on an iPad® or putting a patch over the good eye to treat amblyopia.
 We are trying to find out if playing this game works compared to patching.

 Who can be in the study:

-Children age 5 years to less than 17 years with amblyopia .
-No amblyopia treatment (atropine, patching, Bangerter, vision therapy) in the past 2 weeks
+No amblyopia treatment (atropine, patching, Bangerter, vision therapy) in the past 2 weeks.

 Specific screening questions will be asked before scheduling a study appointment.

 The length of the study is 16 weeks with check-ups at 4, 8, 12, and 16 weeks after the initial visit.
 Each visit will take approximately 1 hour.
 At the end of your first study visit, your child will be randomized (like the toss of a coin) to either computer game or patching.
 Your child will either be asked to play a computer game on an iPad for 1 hour a day, 7 days a week for 16 weeks OR your child will be asked to wear a patch 2 hours per day, 7 days per week for 16 weeks.
 At each visit, your child will:

 - Have his/her vision checked.

 - Complete other procedures designed to see if your child’s qualifies for the study.